olliequ/MachineLearningTradingBot/README.md

 # Mr Botty!

 ## What functionality exists so far:
-We have a script that retrieves real-time data from Binance (by establishing a socket).
-This socket receives 'ticks' every second or so.
-60 ticks consitutes a 1m candle.
+We have a script that retrieves real-time data from Binance (by establishing and maintaining a socket connection).
+This socket receives 'ticks' every second.
+60 ticks constitutes a 1 minute candle (whose close value is the last tick).
 We're currently able to calculate various financial indicators based on what a candle closes at.
 Using this, we've written logic based off of these indicators -- e.g. `if RSI > 80, then buy 0.5 ETH`.

 **The problem:** We're not knowledgable enough to derive correct-enough logic that gaurantees with enough confidence when to buy, and when not to.
 All we've done is manually eye balled charts and cherry-picked certain instances where certain indicators result in a good buy -- this logic isn't neccessarily true for other time frames.